Monita Secreta: History

-Scholars consider the Monita to be the work of one Jerome Zahorowski, a Ruthenian nobleman from Poland, who, having been a member of the Society, had been expelled for disciplinary matters in 1613.
-They were first published in Krakow in 1615, purporting to be a translation from the Spanish, and were printed in the same city in 1614.
+Scholars consider the Monita to be the work of one Jerome Zahorowski, a Pole, who, having been a member of the Society, had been expelled for disciplinary matters in 1613.
+They were first published in Kraków in 1615, purporting to be a translation from the Spanish, and were printed in the same city in 1614.
 Various stories were told regarding their discovery; they were most often associated with Duke Christian of Brunswick, despite the fact that he would have been only 15 years old at the time of their initial publication.
 The place where they were found was variously set down as Paderborn, Prague, Liège, Antwerp, Glatz, and on board a captured East Indiaman.

 Attempts were likewise made at various times, as late even as 1783, to excite interest in the work as the result of a new discovery; there was also an undated edition, in the early nineteenth century, which professes to issue from the Propaganda Press, and to be authenticated by the testimonies of various Jesuit authorities.
 However, they are attributed to a general, "Felix Aconiti", who is completely unknown in the Annals of the Society of Jesus.
 The censor who purportedly approves the publication bears the name "Pasquinelli", while the titles which, it is alleged, should ensure the esteem of men in general for the Society, include all the crimes and abominations of every kind—immoralities, conspiracies, murders, and regicides—which the Jesuits' bitterest enemies have attributed to it.